Here's Exactly How to Propose to a Man in Modern Society

 • Chapelle has a degree in English writing from Loyola University New Orleans.

 So you've reached a point in your relationship where you've realized you want to get married, and now you want to know how to propose to a man.
 Believe it or not, women proposing to men is not a new concept and isn't that different than a man proposing to a woman.
 Plenty of women have decided to drop down on one knee, do the asking themselves and leave the traditional gender roles in the past.
-Interested in popping the big question yourself?
+Feeling a little more confident about popping the big question yourself?
 Here are our top tips and etiquette advice for asking a man to marry you.
-Plus, insight into women's proposal day and the kneeling tradition.
+Plus, info about women's proposal day and the kneeling tradition.

 Can a Woman Propose to a Man?

 Yes, of course!
 No matter how you identify, don't let societal norms determine when you get engaged.
 If you feel it's the right moment, take a leap of faith and ask your partner to marry you.
-Speaking of "leaping," there's an ancient Irish folktale that encourages women to propose to men.
-The tradition is from 5th-century Ireland when St. Brigid of Kildare told St. Patrick that women should be allowed to propose instead of waiting for men to do so.
-The story goes that St. Patrick made a decree that women could propose to a man, but only on Leap Day, February 29th.
+Speaking of "leaping," there's an ancient Irish folktale encouraging women to propose to men.
+The tradition is from 5th-century Ireland when St. Brigid of Kildare told St. Patrick women should be allowed to propose instead of waiting for men to do so.
+The story goes that St. Patrick made a decree that a woman proposing to a man was okay, but only on Leap Day, February 29th.
 (Psst.
-The next leap year is 2023.)
+The next leap year is 2024.)
 Some folklore historians believe St. Brigid proposed to St. Patrick soon after the decree, but he denied the engagement and gave her a silk gown instead.

-It's said that Irish monks brought the tradition to Scotland, where a law was passed in 1288 which allowed women to propose to men, and if their proposal was declined that the proposee received a fine.
-The fine was said to be anything from kissing the cheek of the proposer to buying them a silk dress or pair of gloves.
+It's said Irish monks brought the tradition to Scotland, where a law was passed in 1288 that allowed women to propose to men, and if their leap year proposal was declined, the proposee received a fine.
+The fine was said to be anything from kissing the cheek of the proposer to buying them a silk dress.
 Today, people call this tradition Bachelor's Day or Ladies' Privilege.

 Tips for Women Proposing to Men

-Asking someone to marry you is a big deal no matter what gender they are.
-But if you're feeling nervous, we have some helpful tips to help you confidently pop the question to the man of your dreams.
+Asking someone to marry you is a big deal, no matter what gender they are.
+But if you're feeling nervous, we have some top-notch tips to help you confidently pop the question to the man of your dreams.

 Don't let society determine your decision.